The International Steam Pages

 I have added a historical set of pictures from my two visits to the line in 1976 (20th November 2009).

 Dileep Prakash reports (amended 25th September 2001) "Steam returns to Kalka-Simla Railway after 30 years.
 On Wed.
 26th Sept 2001 KC 520 of 1905 vintage will haul a special train from Shimla to Kanoe at 12 noon."
 This went off OK and now he tells me (1st December 2001) "KC 520 will pull a 4 coach rake on the KSR on Saturday 8th December.
-She will be her old livery of the NWR days and so will the carriages."
-Also (added 11th September 2001) "There are two ZB class locos that have been rebuilt.
-One is at Amritsar waiting to haul trains up the beautiful Kangra Valley Railway soon."
+She will be in her old livery of the NWR days and so will the carriages."
 Click here for a report on a 2003 charter including images (20th March 2003).
 The Kalka - Simla line was host to centenary celebrations in November 2003, widely reported in India and outside the country for instance, http://news.bbc.co.uk/1/hi/world/south_asia/3261679.stm (17th November 2003).
 By December 2009, Alex Jesserer reported that KC 520 was 'under repair' (12th December 2009).
 David Wood reported (21st March 2011) that it had returned from Amritsar to Simla 'for testing'.
 Ashwani Lohani tells me (22nd December 2012) that it is now available for hauling steam charters, certainly it hauled a test train from Simla to Kathlighat on 15th February 2013 - http://www.youtube.com/watch?v=NIEUqJZX1bI (12th March 2013).
+James Waite joined a charter to Taradevi the current steam limit in March 2016, read his report (20th March 2016)

 Click for full size image.